bazelbuild/bazel/site/docs/skylark/spec.md

-Each `%` character marks the start of a conversion specifier, unless it is immediately followed by another `%`, in which cases both characters denote a literal percent sign.
+Each `%` character marks the start of a conversion specifier, unless it is immediately followed by another `%`, in which cases both characters together denote a single literal percent sign.

-If the `"%"` is immediately followed by `"(key)"`, the parenthesized substring specifies the key of the `args` dictionary whose corresponding value is the operand to convert.
-Otherwise, the conversion's operand is the next element of `args`, which must be a tuple with exactly one component per conversion, unless the format string contains only a single conversion, in which case `args` itself is its operand.
+The conversion's operand is the next element of `args`, which must be a tuple with exactly one component per conversion, unless the format string contains only a single conversion, in which case `args` itself is its operand.